On Helly number for crystals and cut-and-project sets

 \section{Helly numbers for arbitrary sets}

-First of all we introduce the $S$-Helly number of an arbitrary set $S\subset \R^d$.
+First we introduce the $S$-Helly number of an arbitrary set $S\subset \R^d$.

 \begin{defin} Let $S$ be a non-empty subset of $\R^d$.
-We define the {\it $S$-Helly number}, or $h(S)$, to be the minimal number $n$ such that the following statement holds.
-If for a finite family $\mathcal{F}$ of convex sets in $\R^d$ with at least $n$ elements any $n$ sets from $\mathcal{F}$ intersect at a point of $S$, then all sets from $\mathcal{F}$ intersect at a point of $S$. \end{defin}
+We define the {\it $S$-Helly number}, or $h(S)$, to be the minimal number $n$ that satisfies the the following statement.
+For every finite family $\mathcal{F}$ of convex sets in $\R^d$ with at least $n$ sets, if every $n$ sets from $\mathcal{F}$ intersect at a point of $S$, then all sets from $\mathcal{F}$ intersect at a point of $S$.